Cynthia Nixon: 2018 New York gubernatorial election

 In contrast to Cuomo, Nixon supported the legalization of marijuana.
 The most important reason, she said, was racial justice.
 "People across all ethnic and racial lines use marijuana at roughly the same rate, but the arrests for marijuana are 80 percent black and Latino."
-To undo that damage, Nixon said that the revenues from legalization should be prioritized to the communities that had been harmed by them, as a form of "reparations."
+Nixon said that the revenues from legalization should be prioritized to the communities that had been harmed by them, as a form of "reparations".
 She said that people in jail on marijuana charges should be released, criminal records for marijuana use should be expunged, and marijuana revenues should be used to help them reenter society.
 However, many black leaders were offended by her use of the term "reparations".

+On June 22, 2018, during a campaign event in New York City, Nixon referred to the U.S. Immigration and Customs Enforcement (ICE) as a "terrorist organization" and called for the agency to be abolished.
+She later reiterated her claim in a Twitter post.

 On May 23, 2018, Nixon and other potential Democratic challengers to Cuomo were eliminated from the Democratic party endorsement at the state Democratic Convention after failing to meet the 25% state delegate threshold needed to appear on the ballot.
 Nixon filed a petition with 65,000 signatures, more than four times the 15,000 required, to force a primary election.
 The primary was held on September 13.
 With 93% of precincts reporting, Cuomo received 65% of votes and Nixon got 35%.

-On October 5, 2018, the Working Families Party removed Nixon's name from their ticket after agreeing to endorse Cuomo and Hochul, thus ensuring that Nixon would not appear on the general election ballot.
+On October 5, 2018, the Working Families Party removed Nixon's name from their ticket after deciding to endorse Cuomo and Hochul, thus ensuring that Nixon would not appear on the general election ballot.

 In August 2021, Cuomo was forced to resign as governor following allegations of sexual harassment by women who worked in his office.
 As a result of the scandal, he was stripped of the honorary Emmy given to him for his televised Covid briefings in 2020.
 After he left office, Nixon tweeted on August 24, 2021: "The difference between me and Andrew Cuomo?
 Neither of us is governor, but I still have my Emmy(s)."

-She has won two Emmys.
+Support for Palestine

+Nixon supports South Africa's genocide case against Israel.
+She contributed to a video series, published by the Palestine Festival of Literature, in support of South Africa's motion, accusing Israel of genocide against civilians in Gaza.
+In December 2023, she joined a five-day hunger strike outside the White House calling for a ceasefire.
+She is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

+2025 New York City mayoral election

+Nixon endorsed Zohran Mamdani in the 2025 New York City Democratic mayoral primary and hosted a fundraiser for his campaign.
+She also appeared in a digital advertisement paid for by the Working Families Party opposing Andrew Cuomo.